PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 “PTO accrual is a method used by employers to track and manage the amount of paid time off that an employee has earned and taken over a specified period.
 PTO accrual policies vary between companies, but the basic principle is that employees earn a certain amount of PTO for each hour, day, or pay period worked.”

-PTO accrual vs. allotment (lump sum) PTO
+PTO accrual vs. lump sum PTO

 • PTO accrual, and